talybin/ard-streams/README.md

 All files in this library are copy-pasted from GCC 7.3 standard library with some modifications to be compilable under C++11 and to avoid linking of libstdc++ that otherwise overflow the flash memory.
 Also to avoid file and namespace conflicts, all files in this library has `.hpp` extension and `ard` namespace (instead of `std`).

+Limits of ParticleSTL iostreams:

+* Locale is not supported
+* `wchar_t` is not supported

 ## Using streams with serial port

 The serial stream is not in standard GCC library but included as usefull part of Arduino projects.